 Why EVs Aren’t the Future Yet: A Christmas Warning

-The Christmas Eve cold snap that affected much of the country produced misery for millions, and unusual pleas from various electric utilities for customers to conserve in order to avoid shortages (and temporary blackouts).
+The Christmas Eve cold snap that affected much of the country produced misery for millions, and unusual pleas from various electric utilities for customers to conserve energy in order to avoid shortages (and temporary blackouts).

 In its message to customers, Duke Energy, for example, said customers should: